Carl Sagan Biography

 In the latter capacity, he contributed significantly to the first Mariner missions to Venus, working both on its design and management.
 Working with Joshua Lederberg, Sagan also helped to expand the role of biology in NASA.

 During this period, he mainly worked on the physical conditions of different planets, especially Mars and Venus.
-He established that the radio emissions from Venus were the result of very hot surface temperature caused by the sun’s heat, trapped between the surface of the planet and its carbon dioxide cloud-cover.
+He established that the radio emissions from Venus were the result of very hot surface temperature caused by the sun’s heat, trapped between the surface of the planet and its carbon dioxide cloud cover.

 Sagan had also studied various data available on Mars.
 From that, he concluded that the bright regions observed on the surface of Mars were actually lowlands filled with wind-blown sand while the dark areas were elevated ridges or highlands.

-In 1968, on being refused academic tenure at Harvard, Sagan joined Cornell University (Ithaca, New York) as an associate professor.
+In 1968, after being refused academic tenure at Harvard, Sagan joined Cornell University (Ithaca, New York) as an associate professor.
 In 1970, he became a full professor and also the Director of the Laboratory for Planetary Studies at the University.

 In 1971, together with Frank Drake, Sagan co-designed the first physical message aimed at extraterrestrial intelligence.
 Known as Pioneer plaques, these were attached to Pioneer 10 and Pioneer 11 spacecrafts in the hope that extraterrestrial beings might find them one day.